0glabs/0g-storage-client/README.md

 # 0G Storage Client
-Go implementation for client to interact with storage nodes in ZeroGStorage network.
+Go implementation for client to interact with storage nodes in 0G Storage network.

 # SDK